Open Source and Software Development Licenses

 The MIT License – Freedom with Minimal Strings Attached

-One of the most permissive licenses out there is the MIT License.
-It’s like giving someone a bicycle and saying, "Have fun with it, just don't forget to tell people who gave you the bike!"
-This license allows users to do pretty much anything they want with the code, provided they keep the original license and copyright notice with the work.
-It's perfect for developers who want to share their work widely without many restrictions.
+One of the most permissive licenses is the MIT License.
+This license allows users to do almost anything with the code, as long as they keep the original license and copyright notice intact.
+It's an excellent choice for developers who want to share their work with minimal restrictions.

 The Apache License 2.0 – Taking It a Notch Higher